-In this article we will explain what live in care costs, and how you can pay for it.
-You’ll learn about the financial benefits of live in care and some potential drawbacks you should be aware of.
+In this article, we will explain what live in care costs, and how you can pay for it.
+You’ll learn about the financial benefits of care and some potential drawbacks you should be aware of.

 Let’s begin with the cost of live in care.

-Generally speaking live in care is a cheaper alternative compared with residential care.
+Generally speaking care is a cheaper alternative compared with residential care.
 This is because you won’t have additional overheads to pay, such as maintenance, the cost of a room and meals.